GeminiDRSoftware/DRAGONS/astrodata/doc/docscripts/source/creatingADescriptor.rst

 ######################################################

 To add the descriptor once the descriptor is present in the ``DescriptorList.py`` one merely needs to add a function to the appropriate DescriptorCalculator class.
-The contents of ``OBSERVED_Descriptors.py" module in the astrodata_Sample configuration is::
+The contents of ``OBSERVED_Descriptors.p`` module in the astrodata_Sample configuration is::

     class OBSERVED_DescriptorCalc: